Guide: Your Optimal Free Prize Request in 2026

 LinkedIn Message for First Contact

-LinkedIn is mainly used to open a door, not to close a deal.
+LinkedIn is mainly used to open a door, not to close.

-Hello [First Name], I am leading an internal engagement for the employees of [Company] and I am looking for a few partners coherent with our audience.
+I am leading an internal engagement for the employees of [Company] and I am looking for a few partners that align with our audience.
 Your activity seemed very relevant to me.
 If you are open to the topic, I will send you a short message with the format and planned counter-offers.

 That’s it.
 The goal is to obtain permission to send the real request.